-Recently. while preparing for the Empire Mastermind coaching program that I run with Bedros Keuilian, I was reminded about the simplicity of making money, and how creating something complicated can distract you and hold you back.
+A few years ago, while preparing for the Empire Mastermind coaching program that I ran with Bedros Keuilian, I was reminded about the simplicity of making money, and how creating something complicated can distract you and hold you back.

-Our top success story from year one of the Empire program has been my long-time friend and client, Vince Del Monte.
+Our top success story from year one of the Empire program was my long-time friend and client, Vince Del Monte.

 Vinny has been hell-bent on success for his entire life, and in the past, that was sometimes to his detriment.
 He’ll be the first to admit that he is easily distracted with new opportunities and that his shotgun approach to business handcuffed his income at times.
 But with Bedros and I laying down the law for Vince and setting important boundaries, he’s made us proud and recently had a $300,000 sales weekend at one of his quarterly events.

 “What a corner we’ve turned in 12 months with Empire!”
 Vince said in an email.
 His big breakthrough came just before his wife Flavia gave birth to their third beautiful baby, Aubrianna (which came in the same week that both Flav and Vince treated themselves to brand new cars, too).
 Vinny is “Living Large,” just like he promises in his book title of the same name.